 Westringia Fruticosa: Not at risk

-“So I think that’s probably where the biggest risk will be looking into the future.
+“That’s probably where the biggest risk will be looking into the future.
 Because it’s such small patches on private property, it’s really difficult to manage.”

-“So I think it’s definitely going to be one of the biggest challenges in the future, making sure threatened communities are protected across private properties.”
+“So, I think it’s definitely going to be one of the biggest challenges in the future, making sure threatened communities are protected across private properties.”

 Without bush care volunteers, it’s hard to say what Australia’s native bushland would like.